Adaptive Submodular Influence Maximization with Myopic Feedback: Conclusions

 \section{Conclusions}

 We presented the \emph{myopic adaptive greedy strategy} for the adaptive influence maximization task.
 It is the first time that a policy like this one offers provable approximation guarantees under an IM diffusion model with myopic feedback.
-Actually, this is achieved by maximizing an alternative utility function that considers the cumulative number of active nodes over time instead of the total number of the active nodes at the end of the diffusion process.
+Actually, it is achieved by maximizing an alternative utility function that considers the cumulative number of active nodes over time instead of the total number of the active nodes at the end of the diffusion process.
 Our experiments illustrated the empirical superiority of the proposed strategy over more common approaches from graph theory.
 Our analysis also pointed out how the graph's density strongly impacts the performance of algorithms.

-Finally, we should note that several interesting issues remain open for future work.
+Several interesting issues remain open for future work.
 So far, we considered that the influence graph was fully known, which may be a strong assumption in practice.
-We intend to relax this assumption, studying alternative problems where influence probabilities must be adaptively learned in order to maximize influence.
+We intend to relax this assumption, studying problems where influence probabilities must be adaptively learned in order to maximize influence.
 Last but not least, we plan to examine an even more realistic version of the \emph{modified} IC model.
-It that case, the influence probabilities between an active node and its inactive neighbors will be decreased by a predefined factor right after each failure of the first node to influence the other ones.
+In that case, the influence probabilities between an active node and its inactive neighbors will be decreased by a predefined factor right after each failure of the first node to influence the other ones.